 Eugenio Derbez stars as Sergio Juarez, an unorthodox teacher in the Mexican border town of Matamoros, a place where the children have little hope for a future.

-A new teacher at José Urbina López Elementary, Juarez uses an unorthodox teaching method where it is the students who lead the curriculum.
+Being a new teacher at José Urbina López Elementary, Juarez uses an unorthodox teaching method where it is the students who lead the curriculum.
 They are encouraged to learn what they want to learn.
 In doing so, Juarez fueled their passion for learning and let them (in a way) guide their own fates and work toward their dreams.

 For Sergio Juarez, it is not about making the learning happen, it’s about letting it happen and keeping the students engaged.